Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your lungs are part of your respiratory system.
 This system supplies fresh oxygen to your blood and removes carbon dioxide, a waste product.
 When you breathe in air through your nose and mouth, it reaches the tiny air sacs of the lung (alveoli) through a series of tubes.
 From here, oxygen flows into your blood.
 Carbon dioxide flows out into the alveoli.
 You then breathe it out.

 Many germs can grow inside your body and cause disease.
 Specific types of germs can cause lung infection and pneumonia when they invade.
-These germs and your body’s attack on these germs can cause your respiratory system to work poorly.
+These germs can cause your respiratory system to work poorly.
 For example, oxygen may not be able to get into your blood as easily.
 That can cause shortness of breath.
 If your body can’t get enough oxygen to survive, pneumonia may lead to death.

 These germs can spread from person to person.
 When someone infected with one of these germs sneezes or coughs, you might breathe the germs into your lungs.
 If your immune system doesn’t kill the invaders, the germs might grow and cause pneumonia.